T-Mobile Applicant

 Business uses, including:

-• Managing, monitoring, measuring, analyzing. protecting, and improving, T-Mobile Systems, assets, and resources, including managing and protecting unauthorized access and use of T-Mobile, personal, and customer data, devices, systems, and infrastructure; and protecting T-Mobile Systems from intrusions.
+• Managing, monitoring, measuring, analyzing, protecting, and improving, T-Mobile Systems, assets, and resources, including managing and protecting unauthorized access and use of T-Mobile, personal, and customer data, devices, systems, and infrastructure; and protecting T-Mobile Systems from intrusions.

 • Managing, monitoring, measuring, analyzing, protecting, and improving campus, parking, buildings, office space, conference rooms, facilities, catering and café services, including monitoring and administering building occupancy and campus parking and transportation; operating and monitoring physical security systems, such as CCTV, key card entry systems, and guest logs; registering personal vehicles and logging exit and entry times; and emergency notification services.